Crimson Shore

-Crimson Shore is a thriller novel by Douglas Preston and Lincoln Child.
-The book was released on November 10, 2015, by Grand Central Publishing.
-This is the fifteenth book in the Special Agent Pendergast series.
+Crimson Shore is a thriller novel by Douglas Preston and Lincoln Child, published on November 10, 2015, by Grand Central.
+It is the fifteenth book in the Special Agent Pendergast series.

 Plot

 Special Agent Aloysius Pendergast is approached by Percival Lake, a sculptor who wishes to hire him as a private investigator.
-On returning from vacation to his home in Exmouth, Massachusetts, Lake discovered that thieves had stolen his wine collection from the cellar of the lighthouse he calls his home and frustrated by the local police, he wishes to hire Pendergast to investigate.
+On returning from vacation to his home in Exmouth, Massachusetts, Lake discovered that thieves had stolen his wine collection from the cellar of the lighthouse he calls his home.
+Frustrated by the local police, he wishes to hire Pendergast to investigate.
 Lured by the promise of a rare bottle of wine as payment, Pendergast and his ward Constance Greene accept the job.

 While examining the wine cellar, Pendergast discovers an alcove that has been concealed which contains manacles and fragments of human bone.
 An analysis of the bone reveals that it dates back to the 1840s and Pendergast concludes that it belongs to the captain of the Pembroke Castle, a ship that disappeared without a trace off the coast of Exmouth.
-However, their investigation is interrupted by the murder of Morris McCool, an historian looking into local legends.
+However, their inquiry is interrupted by the murder of Morris McCool, an historian looking into local legends.
 Arcane symbols are carved into his body, as is the word "Tybane".
 Pendergast and Greene learn that local lore tells stories of a group of genuine witches who fled Salem after the witch trials and settled in the wetlands outside Exmouth.
 Pendergast dismisses this as superstition, believing that McCool's killer is playing to the locals' fears.
 A second body, that of local lawyer Dana Dunwoody, is found shortly thereafter.

 By retracing McCool's work, Pendergast learns that the Pembroke Castle was carrying twenty-one flawless rubies known as the "Pride of Africa".
-He concludes that the eruption of Krakatoa in 1883—an event felt around the world—meant that the Exmouth whaling industry fell on hard times.
+He concludes that the eruption of Krakatoa in 1883, an event felt around the world—meant that the Exmouth whaling industry fell on hard times.
 In their desperation, the whalers extinguished the lighthouse and lit a bonfire to lead the Pembroke Castle to run aground in the hopes of looting it.
 When no riches were found, the whalers slaughtered the passengers and crew and locked the captain in the lighthouse cellar.
 Sworn to secrecy about the rubies, the captain swallowed them where they were forgotten until McCool inadvertently uncovered their existence.
 This leads Pendergast to Dana Dunwoody and his brother Joe who manipulated their illegitimate brother Dunkan, a transient living in the swamp, into killing McCool.
 Dunkan then killed Dana when Dana did not pay him as promised.